kristen-hyman/CS5520_project/_posts/2021-09-20-App-Problems.md

 Nearby professionals that can support the user if needed

-keep track of memories of bucketlist items from travels (public or private)
+### Keep track of memories of bucketlist items from travels (public or private)

-A persona and scenario:
+A persona and scenario:  18-30 year old that is travelling/going on a trip alone or with friends and has items they want to check off their 'bucket-list' either from things they decided, or things their friends/family sent to them to do.

 Trigger:

-Desired Outcome:
+Desired Outcome: The desired outcome is a page with posts that are either shared or private that include personal bucket-list items/memories or bucket-list items friends sent to you to complete on trips/ etc.

 Base Knowledge:

 Required Knowledge:

 Artifacts: